tareqimbasher/docproc/docs/compose/README.md

 **`continueOnError`** `boolean`

-If true and an error happens in the action, the error is ignored and processing continues with the next action.
+If true and an error occurs while running an action, the error is ignored and processing resumes with the next action.